datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 dataset at `https://github.com/datalad-handbook/iris_data <https://github.com/datalad-handbook/iris_data>`_.

-You can either use this provided input dataset, or find out how to create an independent dataset from scratch in a :ref:`dedicated Findoutmore <fom-iris>`.
+You can either use this provided input dataset, or find out how to create an independent dataset from scratch in a dedicated :find-out-more:`on this topic <fom-iris>`.

 .. index::
    pair: create and publish dataset as dependency; with DataLad